 • In the bowl of a stand mixer (or large mixing bowl if mixing by hand), whisk together 1 cup warm water, 1/4 cup milk, 2 Tbsp sour cream, 1 egg, 3 Tbsp oil, and 1 1/2 tsp salt until blended.

-• Using the dough hook attachment, add 2 cups flour and mix on speed 2 until incorporated.
+• Using the dough hook attachment (or wooden spoon if done by hand), add 2 cups flour and mix on speed 2 until incorporated.
 Add remaining flour 1/2 cup at a time, letting it incorporate before adding more.
-Add the last bit of flour 1 Tbsp at a time just until dough no longer sticks to sides of the bowl.
-Knead on speed 2 or by hand for 2-3 minutes until dough is smooth and elastic.
+Add the last bit of flour, 1 Tbsp at a time, just until the dough no longer sticks to the sides of the bowl, or to your hands.
+Knead on speed 2 or by hand for 2-3 minutes until the dough is smooth and elastic.
 Cover with plastic wrap and let rest for 30 minutes.

 How to Mold Pierogi: